esteban71/Clinic_Management/README.md

 # Additional Feature

 We utilize an FHIR server.
+You can access it to [http://localhost:8082](http://localhost:8082).

 # Authentication and Authorization